 You can watch a video of the testing experience to get a good feel for how the day will go.

 If you managed to pass the test the first time, you’ll be given a pass certificate that is valid for two years.
 You must take this certificate along with the necessary forms and ID to apply for a learner permit.
 If you don’t complete the application within two years, you’ll need to re-sit the Driver Theory Test.
+If you want help in preparing for your full driving test, check out our guide outlining all the steps and best tips for preparing for your full driving test.

 At AIG we design car insurance policies that reward good driving because no two drivers are the same.
 Our BoxClever telematics insurance packages offer a range of great benefits and provide young drivers with an affordable insurance policy.
 Find out everything you need to know when applying for your first car insurance policy and get going on the road with AIG.